NotHukie/NotHukie/README.md

 - 👋 Hi, I’m @NotHukie (Hugo Barbosa)
 - 👀 I’m interested in creating videogames.
-- 🌱 I’m currently learning C# on Unity Engine and Unreal Engine 5.
+- 🌱 I’m currently learning C# on Unity and Unreal Engine 5.
 - 📫 How to reach me: Instagram - hugobarbosa22 or gmail - barbosah022@gmail.com

 <!---